-• Based upon our estimates, we have an undiscounted accrual of \$117.3 million at December 31, 2016 for probable future environmental expenditures.
-Any such provision is recognized using the Company's best estimate of the amount of loss incurred, or at the lower end of an estimated range, when a single best estimate is not determinable.
-As of December 31, 2016, we have not accrued for costs of remediation to the lower Passaic River as we are unable to estimate a liability, if any, related to this matter.
-In some cases, the Company recovers a portion of the costs relating to these obligations from insurers or other third parties; however, the Company records such amounts only when they are collected.
+- Based upon our estimates, we have an undiscounted accrual of \$117.1 million at December 31, 2017 for probable future environmental expenditures.
+Any such provision is recognized using the Company's best estimate of the amount of loss incurred, or at the lower end of an estimated range, when a single best estimate is not determinable. - Contrary to prior understanding, the United States Environmental Protection Agency (USEPA) issued a proposed plan for the site on December 1, 2017 identifying significant remedial actions beyond containment at the former Goodrich Corporation Calvert City site.
+During the public comment period, we had meaningful discussions with the USEPA regarding an alternative remedy, performed additional technical analysis to support our remedy, and have provided this information to the USEPA in our formal comment response.
+We believe this alternative is equally protective of human health and the environment, can commence contamination removal much more guickly, is less disruptive to the business operating at the site, and is more cost effective.
+These discussions, along with our technical analysis of an alternative remedy, give us reason to believe that there are two likely outcomes, the EPA's proposed plan and our proposed alternative remedy, with neither outcome being more likely than the other.
+As such, we have not adjusted our current reserve of \$107.0 million, which reflects the low end of the range of these two outcomes. - As of December 31, 2017, we have not accrued for costs of remediation to the lower Passaic River as we are unable to estimate a liability, related to this matter. - In some cases, the Company recovers a portion of the costs relating to these obligations from insurers or other third parties; however, the Company records such amounts only when they are collected.